3r1d/test/20181104_report_galaxy_cwl_is.md

 * Tools default values not set when running a workflow (must be set manually)
-* Tools need to be created in galaxy before importing and running a CWL workflow (if dynamic tools are created on-the-fly when importing the workflow, it should work.
-FIXME: this need further investigation)
+* Tools need to be created in galaxy before importing and running a CWL workflow (this is strange as dynamic tools are created on-the-fly when importing the workflow.
+This need further investigation.)
 * Find alternative to replacing relative-path with absolute-path in CWL workflow files (CWL-pack ?)
-* Find alternative to adding Directory type support using tar file
+* Find alternative to adding Directory type support using tar file (as it prevents tar files from being used for another purpose in Galaxy)

 ## DEMO server